-- Policy 5.4: Facilitate the development of affordable housing by providing, when feasible, appropriate financial and regulatory incentives. - Program 5.4.1 Seek Funding to Support Affordable Development: The City will seek to leverage financial resources and work with qualified sponsors to support affordable housing through applying for Community Development Block Grant (CDBG) funds, Self-Help Housing (CalHome Program), HOME funding, Farmworker Housing Grant Program, and pursuing other financing resources, as appropriate.
+- Policy 5.4: Facilitate the development of affordable housing by providing, when feasible, appropriate financial and regulatory incentives. - Program 5.4.1 Seek Funding to Support Affordable Development.
+The City will seek to leverage financial resources and work with qualified sponsors to support affordable housing through applying for Community Development Block Grant (CDBG) funds, Self-Help Housing (CalHome Program), HOME funding, Farmworker Housing Grant Program, and pursuing other financing resources, as appropriate.
 A particular emphasis will be placed on pursuing development programs and funds that meet extremely low-, very low-, and low-income needs.

-The City is increasing and will continue to increase its competitiveness for these grants through such actions as preparing and adopting a Housing Element that meets state laws, identifying City resources to be used as matching fundsfor federal and state programs, and coordinating with local service providers regarding state grant opportunities.
+The City is increasing and will continue to increase its competitiveness for these grants through such actions as preparing and adopting a Housing Element that meets state laws, identifying City resources to be used as matching funds for federal and state programs, and coordinating with local service providers regarding state grant opportunities.

-Eight-Year Objective: Identify funding to support the development of 50 lower-income units.
+Eight-Year Objective: Identify funding to support the development of 50 lowerincome units to support construction of new affordable housing in higher resource areas and facilitate housing mobility opportunities.